Bell correlations between light and vibration at ambient conditions: Discussion

-\emph{Conclusion ---} For the first time, we have produced Bell correlations between two photons through their interaction with a common Raman-active phonon at room temperature, and probed their decay with sub-picosecond resolution.
-Remarkably, our data show that Bell correlations are preserved for more than $200$ oscillation periods at room temperature, evidencing a mechanical coherence time at par with the state-of-the-art for microfabricated resonators under high vaccum \cite{ghad18}.
+For the first time, we have produced Bell correlations between two photons through their interaction with a common Raman-active phonon at room temperature, and probed their decay with sub-picosecond resolution.
+Remarkably, our data show that Bell correlations are preserved for more than $200$ oscillation periods at room temperature, evidencing a mechanical coherence time in par with the state-of-the-art for microfabricated resonators under high vaccum \cite{ghad18}.
 Optical phonons in diamond indeed exhibit a room temperature ``Q-frequency product'' of $\sim 4 \times 10^{16}$ Hz, making them attractive resonators for ultrafast quantum technologies.

-In addition to being a benchmark for the robust generation of optomechanical Bell correlations at room temperature, our work suggests a new class of techniques able to probe the role of phonon-mediated entanglement in quantum technologies \cite{aspelmeyer2014}, chemistry \cite{halpin2014}, or even biology \cite{duan2017}, which could be further developped to benefit from resonant enhancement of the photon-phonon interaction \cite{yampolsky2014,maser2016,Riedel19}.
+\modif{ Such highly coherent vibrational modes, together with the toolset of time-resolved single photon Raman spectroscopy that we have demonstrated here, should allow to entangle two vibrational qubits via entanglement swapping \cite{zukowski1993}, or to perform optomechanical conversion between photonic qubits at different frequencies \cite{hill2012}, among other possible applications.
+Much longer vibrational coherence times could be achieved with ensembles of molecules that are decoupled from the phonon bath by surface engineering \cite{chen2018e} or optical trapping and cooling \cite{kondov2019}.
+Besides, molecules in the gas phase exhibit more complex mechanical degrees of freedom, including rotational and rovibrational modes \cite{koch2019}, with increased coherence time and rich opportunities for quantum information processing \cite{albert2020}.
+In the future, our scheme could be applied to individual molecules free of heterogeneous broadening using the enhancement of light-vibration coupling offered by electronic resonances \cite{maser2016}, plasmonic nanocavities \cite{yampolsky2014} or optical microcavities \cite{Riedel19}.”